tenaciousdlg/dnsAddCSV/README.md

 export CF_API_KEY='00000000000000000000000000000000'
 ```

 #### Use the command line options -i and -z to specify the relative location of your CSV file and the name of the zone.
+The -a flag is used to specify the account that holds the zone at Cloudflare.

 ```
-python dnsAddCSV.py -i ./file.csv -z example.com
+python dnsAddCSV.py -i ./file.csv -z example.com -a "Example Sites"
 ```